What is Vedic Mathematics? History, Benefits, Sutras

 - Your kids will study at their own pace.
 There is absolutely no stress.

-- Any questions are quickly answered with the school app ALLEN Plus, which you will have access to 24×7.
+- Any questions are quickly answered with the ALLEN Plus App, which you will have access to 24×7.

 - Any shortcomings in the subject can be improved and reinforced.